Bangladesh to move 2,000-3,000 more Rohingya Muslims to remote island despite criticism | Headlines

 "Last time, we had preparations for 700 to 1,000 but finally more than 1,800 Rohingya moved there.
 People who moved earlier are calling their relatives and friends to go there.
 That's why more people are going there."
 Bangladesh justifies the move to the island saying overcrowding in the camps in Cox's Bazar is leading to crimes.

 It also dismisses concerns of floods, citing the construction of a 2-metre (6.5 feet) embankment for 12 km (7.5 miles) to protect the island along with housing for 100,000 people, as well as facilities such as cyclone centres and hospitals.
-Its actions, nevertheless, have attracted criticism from relief agencies that had not been consulted on the previous transfers.
-The UNHCR did not immediately respond to a query from Reuters on the latest planned movement.
+Its actions, nevertheless, have attracted criticism from relief agencies that have not been consulted on the transfers.

+"The U.N. has previously shared terms of reference with the government for the technical and protection assessments to evaluate the safety and sustainability of life on Bhasan Char, though we have not yet been permitted to carry out these assessments," the U.N. refugee agency said in an email.
+"We emphasize that all movements to Bhasan Char must be voluntary and based upon full information regarding the conditions of life on the island and the rights and services that refugees will be able to access there."

-U.S.-based advocacy group Refugees International has said the plan is "short-sighted and inhumane" while the Fortify Rights Group said the relocations may be "coerced and involuntary" and should cease immediately.
-The government says the relocation is voluntary but some refugees from the first group that went there in early December have spoken about being coerced.
+The government says the relocation is voluntary but some refugees from the first group that went there in early December have spoken of being coerced.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)